 Michigan License Have to be changed to REAL ID

 How to apply for the REAL ID

 How Much Does a REAL ID cost?

 You can find out the various fees at this link for Michigan Secretary of State driver’s license fees.
-There is no additional cost for a REAL ID-compliant license or ID card when a person renews normally.
-A correction fee may be charged when people apply for a compliant license before their current license expires will result in a correction fee.
+There is no additional cost for a REAL ID-compliant license or state identification card when a person usually renews.
+Applying for a compliant license before your current license expires will result in a correction fee.

 If your license renews after Oct.
 1, 2020, and you elect not to get a REAL ID, it will still be valid.
-It can still be used as a valid identification for cashing checks, purchasing alcohol, or entering casinos.
-But, you will have to have an approved compliant document when you fly on an airplane or enter federal buildings because your standard license will not be accepted.
+It can still be used as valid identification for cashing checks, purchasing alcohol, or entering casinos.
+But, you will have to have an approved, compliant document when you fly on an airplane or enter federal buildings because your standard license will not be accepted.